8 Places Like Center Parcs

 Landal Green Parks originally started in the Netherlands then came to the UK.
-On their website, you can book a trip to one of the Europe resorts if you want to experience places such as Germany, Belgium, Austria and more.
+On their website, you can book a trip to one of the European resorts if you want to experience places such as Germany, Belgium, Austria and more.
 There are 6 locations in totally here in the UK from Scotland down to Cornwall.

-Each location is unique with some having lakeside views and other buried deep in the forest.
+Each location is unique with some having lakeside views and others buried deep in the forest.
 Each one is a different experience and style but still comfortingly the same.
 The largest accommodation you can find will sleep up to 6 people and can come with or without a hot tub and BBQ area.

 The accommodation varies in style but mostly are cabin style settled in clusters around the park.
 The more luxury types that come with hot tubs and have more space around them may be set off into a more private area for that added peace and tranquillity.

-The swimming pools are complimentary and are included in your stay at any Landal Green resorts.
+The swimming pools are complimentary and are included in your stay at any Landal Green resort.
 There are a whole host of different activities that can be booked while you are there or in advance so you don’t miss out on something you really want to do.
 Though the pools don’t have slides and super amazing things to do, it can be much nicer as there is more space to swim and have fun as a family.